Mellon Institute of Industrial Research: History

 The Mellon Institute of Industrial Research was first established as the Department of Industrial Research at the University of Pittsburgh.
 It conducted research for firms on a contractual basis; a company would contract the institute to solve a specific problem, and the institute would then hire an appropriate scientist to do the research.
 The results of the research then became the property of the contracting company.

 In 1928, the institute was incorporated as a nonprofit, independent research center and planning for a new Mellon Institute building began that same year.
 When completed in 1937, the institute moved into its new building which sat directly across from the newly completed Cathedral of Learning, and handed its original facility, now known as Allen Hall, back to the University of Pittsburgh.
-The original design called for two more pillars than architect Janssen decided on.
-The two extra pillars were buried in the large lawn beside the Cathedral of Learning.
-The pillars are set to be unburied in 2014 as a new pipe system is installed in the basement of the Cathedral.

 In 1967, declining use of independent research institutes for the outsourcing of corporate industrial research led Mellon Institute to merge with the Carnegie Institute of Technology to form Carnegie Mellon University.
 The "Carnegie Institute of Technology" name was retained to refer to the engineering portion of Carnegie Mellon's "College of Engineering and Science".

 In 2013, the American Chemical Society recognized the Mellon Institute as a National Historic Chemical Landmark for its contributions to industrial research and training from its inception in 1913 until its merger with the Carnegie Institute of Technology.
 Researchers at the Mellon Institute had contributed more than 4,700 papers, 1,600 patents, and other research products, including George O. Curme, Jr.'s discovery of a method for producing acetylene from petroleum that resulted in the production of ethylene and research in organosilicones and the resulting establishment of the Dow Corning Corporation.

 For decades, the columns of the Mellon Institute building have served as a popular background for photographers shooting Pittsburgh wedding parties.